Best Canon Lens For Low Light Photography

-You're looking for the right lens for low light photography with your Canon but you're not sure which is the right one.
+You're looking for the right lens for shooting low light photography with your Canon but you're not sure which is the right one.
 The lenses with the largest apertures are the best for taking photos of dimly lit subjects.
-These include lenses that open up to maximum f/stop numbers of f/2.8, f.2.0, f/1.8, f/1.4, and f/1.2.
+These include the Canon lenses that open up to maximum f/stop numbers of f/2.8, f.2.0, f/1.8, f/1.4, and f/1.2.

 With Canon having so many lenses to choose from it can be confusing as to which one is the best for you to use with low lighting.
 This post will give you the list of "fast Canon lenses" and conclude with the recommendation for best lens to use in a few specific situations that you may encounter.